mynnydev/Fly/README.md

-# ✈️ FlyCommand – Einfach fliegen in Minecraft 1.21
+# ✈️ FlyCommand – Simple Flight for Minecraft 1.21

-**FlyCommand** ist ein leichtgewichtiges und bewusst simples Plugin für Minecraft 1.21, das genau das tut, was es soll:
+**FlyCommand** is a lightweight and intentionally simple plugin for Minecraft 1.21 that does exactly what it says:
-Spielern das Fliegen per `/fly` ermöglichen – ohne Schnickschnack.
+Allows players to toggle flight with `/fly` — no bells and whistles.

 ---

-## ✅ Getestete Versionen
+## ✅ Tested Versions

 - Minecraft 1.21.1
 - Minecraft 1.21.3
 - Minecraft 1.21.4
-> Getestet auf **Paper**
+> Tested on **Paper**

 ---

-## 💡 Funktionen
+## 💡 Features

-- Einfacher Flugmodus per Befehl: `/fly`
+- Simple flight toggle command: `/fly`
-- Kein Setup, keine Konfiguration nötig
+- No setup or configuration needed
-- Ideal für Survival-, Bau- oder Freebuild-Server
+- Perfect for survival, creative, or build servers

 ---

-## 🔐 Berechtigung
+## 🔐 Permission

-- `fly.use` – notwendig, um den `/fly`-Befehl zu verwenden
+- `fly.use` – required to use the `/fly` command

 ---

 ## 🔄 Updates

-Dieses Plugin wird **selten oder möglicherweise gar nicht mehr aktualisiert**.
+This plugin will be **rarely or possibly never updated**.
-Der Quellcode ist vollständig offen und unter der **MIT-Lizenz** veröffentlicht – du darfst ihn also frei verwenden, anpassen oder in eigene Projekte übernehmen.
+The source code is fully open and released under the **MIT License** — feel free to use, modify, or incorporate it into your own projects.

 ---

 ## ⚙️ Status

-Funktioniert in den getesteten Versionen zuverlässig.
+Works reliably on the tested versions.
-Für andere Versionen kann keine Garantie übernommen werden – ausprobieren lohnt sich aber trotzdem. 😊
+No guarantees for other versions — but feel free to try it out anyway! 😊